kjkhoffman/phyto-water-level-change-review/README.md

 # phyto-water-level-change-review

-Code and data supplements for a manuscript by Hoffman et al. on "Declining water levels are associated with increasing phytoplankton and cyanobacteria in a global set of lakes and reservoirs: a systematic literature review."
+Code and data supplements for a manuscript by Hoffman et al. on "Declining water levels are associated with increased phytoplankton and cyanobacteria in a global set of lakes and reservoirs: a systematic literature review."

 ## Files: